Josh Clarke (footballer, born 2004): Loan to Airdrieonians

 On 5 August 2023, Clarke was sent on a one-game emergency loan to Scottish Championship side Airdrieonians, following the absences of first-choice goalkeeper Josh Rae and player-goalkeeper coach David Hutton.
 He made his debut the same day, as Airdrieonians lost 2–1 to Dunfermline Athletic, before returning to Celtic.

 Loan to Ayr United

-On 24 February 2024, Ayr United announced that they had signed Clarke on a loan deal from Celtic until the end of the season.
-He made his debut the same day, playing ninety minutes as Ayr United lost 2–1 at home to Raith Rovers in the Scottish Championship.
+On 24 February 2024, Clarke extended his contract at Celtic and Ayr United announced that they had signed Clarke on a loan deal until the end of the season.
+He made a total of 22 appearances for Ayr United over two spells.

 Loan to Partick Thistle

-In July 2025 Clarke joined Scottish Championship club Partick Thistle on a season long loan.
+In July 2025, Clarke joined Scottish Championship club Partick Thistle on a season long loan.
+The keeper made his debut in a 1–1 league draw with Greenock Morton, going on to make 42 appearances in all competitions, keeping 14 clean sheets.
+Clarke, alongside fellow Celtic loanee Ben McPherson, agreed a pre-contract deal to join Partick Thistle on a permanent basis in February 2026, coming into effect at the end of the season.

+Doncaster Rovers

+Despite joining Partick Thistle permanently after signing a pre contract agreement, on 7 July 2026, it was announced that Clarke had joined EFL League One club Doncaster Rovers on a season-long loan deal with the option to make the move permanent in January, for an undisclosed fee.
+On 6 September 2026, Clarke completed a permanent move to Doncaster Rovers, signing a three-year contract.